-Submit the original checklist form and one copy of each of the following:
+Submit the original checklist form and one of each of the following:

-- Vicinity map clearly showing the location of the project with respect to public streets and other parcels and development - 2.
-Site plan (at original drawing size) - 3.
-Site plan (reduced to not larger than 11 x 17-inch size) - 4.
-Conceptual building elevations - 5.
+- 1. Vicinity map clearly showing the location of the project with respect to public streets and other parcels and development - 2.
+Site plan - 3.
+Conceptual building elevations - 4.
 Conceptual vehicle maneuvering diagram (when applicable)

-Submit one (1) copies of the following when appropriate:
+Submit the following when appropriate: